djradon/public-notes/idea.rule-of-fun.md

       - [[p.provokedThoughts]]
         - [[game.odyssey]] captures the brutality nicely
         - maybe a little more strategy that just fight or run
-- [[t.story-telling.fiction.interactive]] might not be fun because reading isn't fun; not to mention the open-world tension
+- [[t.storytelling.fiction.interactive]] might not be fun because reading isn't fun; not to mention the open-world tension